mitsuoxv/covid/README.md

     ## 18 South Africa            258.
 12618   49
     ## 19 Switzerland             227.
 1718    7.58
     ## 20 Iraq                    209.
 6208   29.7

+## Save data

+You can see the data I use in table2.csv in data directory of this repository.

 EOL